-Minimalism and capitalism are two philosophies that seem like they should be at odds, while in reality capitalism improves if the tenets of minimalism are applied.
+Minimalism and capitalism are philosophies that seem like they should be at odds with each other.
+But in reality, capitalism improves if the tenets of minimalism are applied.

 The statement you make with each purchase is: “This thing or experience I’m consuming is relevant to my priorities and adds real value to my life.
-I’m spending my money on this bag because a bag of this kind will amplify my happiness; will allow me to have more experiences that bring me joy.”
+I’m spending my money on this bag because a bag of this kind will increase my level of happiness and will allow me to have more experiences that bring me joy.”

 How many of your possessions can you confidently say do the same for you?
 And if the answer is ‘very few,’ do you think a reassessment of priorities might be in order?

 This is a facet of minimalism that’s sometimes overlooked, and sometimes used incorrectly.

 When it’s overlooked, our perception is that minimalism means you can’t buy things because buying things is wrong.

 When it’s misused, our perception is that we have to own certain things to be minimalists, and if we don’t have those things, we’re missing out.

 There are interests that benefit from us overlooking and misusing this concept.
 Which, unfortunately, is one of the negative consequences of capitalism: the incentive to bend valuable ideas to make them less valuable when doing so increases our profits.